 Thirty patients enrolled in the "group A" received foot reflexology massage, while thirty patients enrolled in the "group B" received meditation.
 The "group C" was composed of 30 patients who received routine care (conventional treatment) in the a fore mentioned setting.
 The criteria that were met, as well as the designated assessment times prior to and following the program, were used to select patients for each group.
-The program was executed over the course of eight sessions, with two sessions being theoretical and six being practical.
+The program was executed over the course of eight sessions, with two sessions being theoretical and six being practical that were implemented in a physiotherapy room adjacent to rheumatology department.
 The initial session of the assessment phase involved the introduction of the participants, the presentation of the procedure's objectives, and the listening to of the participants' emotions and concerns.
 The second session provided a comprehensive examination of rheumatoid arthritis, which encompassed its physical and psychological aspects.
 Foot reflexology massage and meditation training were implemented during the third through eighth sessions.
-The patients were subsequently divided into small groups based on the number of hospitalized patients in the same room, following the scheduling of the teaching sessions by the researchers.
+The patients were subsequently divided into small groups, following the scheduling of the teaching sessions by the researchers.
 Each session lasted among 20 and 30 minutes.